Segmev/GameOfLife/README.md

 # GameOfLife

-Game of life in Go with extra rules
+Game of life in Go, with extra rules and a graphic interface